kadojs/kado/doc/guide/BuildAdminPanel.md

 ```

 The code above uses `fs(filesystem)` require in order to get the
-`(‘kado/lib/FileSystem’)` then we use the class function to call the admin object.
+`(‘kado/lib/FileSystem’)` then we use the class function to call the admin
-Then we use static register to acquire the app.
+object.
+Then we make a static method named register to be called when routes
+should be placed into the application.
 The next line
-const route = new Admin makes an instance of our route object, then placing
+`const route = new Admin(fs.path.join(__dirname, '../view/admin'))` makes an
+instance of our route object, then placing `fs.path.join` method to create and
-`fs.path.join` method to create and join the path in a string.
-Lastly, we use
+join the path in a string.
+Lastly, we use the `_dirname` variable to tell us the
-the `_dirname` variable to tell us the absolute path of the directory containing
+absolute path of the directory containing the executing file. then using
-the executing file, then using app.get() for matching and handling a specific
-route when requested.
+`app.get` for matching and handling a specific route when requested.

-Beneath the code above you’ll be using the following code: `Admin.js`.
+Now we will place a homepage route by adding additional code to Admin.js:
+`Admin.js`.
 ```js

 index () {